Welcome to my FAQs page. Thanks for your readership.

 I do have one question when it comes to growth of the various stocks you own.
 If you have a stock that has gone up a considerable amount, do you sell off some, a profit percentage?
 Do you let your winners run?

-Part of my answer is above ,see my 5% rule.
+Part of my answer is above: see my 5% investing rule.
 Of course, if some low-cost ETFs I own, go higher in value than than 5% of my portfolio I’m not really worried.

 That said, for my stocks, I’m going to let my winners run for the foreseeable future.
-However, I believe for any individual stock, it’s OK to let the odd winner run as long as you understand what can go up in value, can come crashing down.
+I feel it’s OK to let the odd winner run beyond 5% as long as you understand what can go up in value, can come crashing down.
 There is never a need to take immediate profits unless you have a plan to deploy the proceeds somewhere else.

 I really enjoy your site and your personal journey.
 You write about dividend reinvestment plans often and my question is: will you ever stop running those DRIPs and take the cash instead?
 (You could likely be more strategic with your purchases (as cash builds up) as you well know.)

-- I’m actually getting tired of calculating my adjusted cost base for the Canadian dividend paying stocks that I own there – such that – I need to know what that is for calculating any future capital gains or losses when I sell any taxable assets.
-I want to simplify my life.
+- I got tired of calculating my adjusted cost base for the Canadian dividend paying stocks that I own there.
+I want to simplify my life!

 - I would like to start moving more non-registered money to our TFSAs in the coming years to shelter more tax; easier to track when no ACBs to constantly update.
 I wrote about that process and the considerations here – moving stocks or ETFs from your non-registered account to your TFSA.